Introduction to Lighting in QLab

 On this page, every time a new tool, interface item, or concept that we feel is particularly essential is mentioned, it will appear in bold text.
 This is meant to help you notice that you're being introduced to a new idea.
 Thereafter, and throughout the rest of this documentation, bold text will be used in the traditional manner, as well as to indicate a menu name (such as the File menu.)

-QLab 4 communicates with lighting equipment using the Art-Net protocol, which uses an ethernet or WiFi network to transmit data.
+QLab 4.1 can communicate with lighting equipment in two ways.
+The first is by using the Art-Net protocol, which uses an ethernet or WiFi network to transmit data.
 QLab sends Art-Net messages to the network, and those messages are received and interpreted by other devices, like Art-Net-enabled lighting instruments or dimmers.

 DMX is a venerable, reliable digital communication standard for lighting equipment.
 DMX is generally transmitted using five-pin XLR cables, with one cable carrying a single universe of DMX.
 One universe contains 512 channels, and each channel is simply an address paired with a value.
 The status of the entire group of 512 channels is broadcast every 23 milliseconds or so; that's called one frame of data.
 You can imagine a frame of DMX like this: